Arturo-1212/PTCGPB/README.md

 This is so you can verify if a god pack is alive or not.
 Press the button or F8 and the bot will stop after the wonder pick tutorial so you are able to add the god pack account you want to verify.
 After you manually add and verify it press F8 again and the bot will delete the account data and start over.
 If you need more attempts then you can press F8 another time for it to stop again.

 # Telegram API
-If you want to send messages to yourself via a Telegram bot, you need to edit the `1.ahk` script by entering the required API values into the quotes of the `telegramToken`, `telegramChatID` and `telegramTopicID` variables, located at the beginning of the script.
+If you want to send messages to yourself via a Telegram bot, you need to edit the `Settings.ini` file by entering the required API values for `telegramToken`, `telegramChatID` and `telegramTopicID` variables.

 # Common Issues
 __Invalid port or failed to launch 1.ahk__